bones-codes/.dotfiles/README.md

 ## Scripts
 On top of the scripts in [.oh-my-zsh-custom](link/.oh-my-zsh-custom), there are some custom scripts in the bin folder I use all the time:
-   * burp_download - downloads and "install's" latest burp
+   * burp_download - downloads and installs latest burp
    * checksum - OpenSSL checksum wrapper
    * cleanup - removes all copied/linked files (including .dotfiles) from ~/
    * multi_firefox - app-named profiles for firefox